Hometown: Baltimore, Maryland

 Originally from Siberia, Jessica Long was adopted at 13 months old from a Russian orphanage and grew up in Baltimore, Maryland with her parents, Steve and Beth, and five siblings.
 Long was born with fibular hemimelia and did not have fibulas, ankles, heels and most of the other bones in her feet.
 At 18 months old, her legs were amputated below the knees so she could be fitted for prosthetic legs and learn how to walk.

-Long learned how to swim in her grandparents’ pool where she spent hours pretending she was a mermaid.
+Long learned how to swim in her grandparents’ pool where she spent hours pretending, she was a mermaid.
 She joined her first competitive swim team at 10 years old with her first international competition being the Paralympic Games Athens 2004 where she was the youngest athlete on the U.S. Paralympic Swim Team at 12 years old.
-Since then, Long has gone on to join Rudy Garcia-Tolson and Cody Bureau as the only members of the U.S. Paralympic Swimming Team to compete in four Paralympic Games (2004, 2008, 2012, 2016).
+She became the first five-time member of the Paralympic Swimming Team in Tokyo 2020.
+She ranks as the second-most decorated U.S. Paralympian in history with 29 medals.

 Throughout her career, Long has several accolades to her name including the winner of the 77th Amateur Athletic Union James E. Sullivan Award, three-time ESPY winner for “Best Female Athlete with a Disability” (2007, 2012, 2013) and named to Sports Illustrated’s “The World’s Best Female Athletes.”
 In 2018, she released a photographic memoir, “Unsinkable: From Russian Orphan to Paralympic Swimming World Champion.”